karoljaro/karoljaro/README.md

 </p>

 <p align="center">
- I'm Karol from Poland, I'm frontend development.
+ I'm Karol from Poland, I'm frontend development with 3+ years of experience.
 Creating web applications using modern frameworks is my everyday passion.
 I really like to learn new technologies and constantly improve my skills.
 I have mastered frameworks such as Vue, Nuxt 3, React, and recently I have been dynamically learning Angular.
 I also pay attention to the performance, SEO and accessibility of websites.
 In addition, I have recently started to delve deeper into the backend and various technologies related to it.
 Increasing my competences is natural for me.